 Recently I took an interest in EUROPA stamps, so it'd be nice to see some on your cards; and, of course, postcrossing stamps if they're issued in your country.

 As for the suggestions what to write, tell me what you can get in your area as a kind of souvenir, but more practical like clothing, tableware, body care products from local ingredients, ect.?
+Or, especially if you're from Europe, tell me about some fun events that take place in your area, like carnivals; something you'd recommend to visit?

 Thank you and happy postcrossing :)